PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 #### Configuration

-In order to setup Piwik PRO tracker you have two options:
+In order to set up the Piwik PRO tracker, you have two options:

 1) You can simply have your Android ``Application`` class extend ``PiwikApplication`` class.
 You will be forced to implement one abstract method.
 This approach is used in our demo app: